Web Scraping with rvest

 • It’s important to visually inspect the selected elements throughout the whole HTML file.
 SelectorGadget doesn’t always get all of what you want, or it sometimes gets too much.

-• Exercise: What selector can we use to get just the genres of each film, the metacritic score, and the IMDB rating?
+What selector can we use to get just the names of each film, the metacritic score, and the IMDB rating?

 Chrome developer tools: